kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 #### Release tooling

-To leverage/contribute to our [release tools], Release Managers will need to fork and clone the [kubernetes/release] repo.
+To use and contribute to our [release tools], Release Managers will need to fork and clone the [kubernetes/release] repo.

 Building and publishing releases requires the latest revision of the release tools.
 The release tools can be compiled by running the following command from the [kubernetes/release] repository: